 Sine Mora got its start on the Xbox Live Arcade last summer and has slowly but surely been spreading to every platform under the sun.
 The 2.5D space shooter might not be the "legendary cult classic" that its description alludes to, but it's certainly been well-received by shmup fans, and it's now available on Google Play after a brief spell on the Amazon Appstore.
 It's a bit on the pricy side at $5.99.
 Read More

 Welcome to the latest entry in our Bonus Round series, wherein we tell you all about the new Android games of the day that we couldn't get to during our regular news rounds.
 Consider this a quick update for the dedicated gamers who can't wait for our bi-weekly roundups, and don't want to wade through a whole day's worth of news just to get their pixelated fix.
-Today we've got an update to a much-loved jumping platformer, a barnyard theft simulator, and a unique take on the sliding block puzzle.
+Today we've got a mobilized, social-savvy real-time strategy game, yet another minimal puzzler, and an unapologetically old-school RPG.
 Read More

 Speak softly and carry a big user base.
 It doesn't exactly roll off the tongue, but that might as well be the unofficial motto of WhatsApp.
 The cross-platform messaging service has been quietly spreading over the last couple of years, coming to every major mobile platform and gaining over 300 million active monthly users, according to AllThingsD.
 What's next for the quiet revolution?
 Voice communication.

 Well, sort of - it's more like a short voicemail message, not a live two-way conversation.
 Read More